jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 **Command**: `npm run extract:s2ma`

-`*.s2ma` files are the generated libs for Heroes of the Storm.
-But most importantly it will also contain actual map files as well.
+`*.s2ma` files are the generated libraries for Heroes of the Storm and also contain actual map files.

 The tool will find all of the `*.s2ma` files and output them to `s2ma/` directory.